-There are no anticipated additional program, service, or duty responsibilities imposed upon these types of entities, other than what is expected from any carrier or self-insured employer when managing workers' compensation claims.
-All providers, carriers, attorneys, and self-insured employers are to follow the BOM rules when navigating the hearings process as they have for many years prior to this draft.
+There are no anticipated additional program, service, or duty responsibilities imposed upon these types of entities other than what is expected from any carrier or self-insured employer when managing workers' compensation claims.

 A. Describe any actions that governmental units must take to be in compliance with the rules.
 This section should include items such as record keeping and reporting requirements or changing operational practices.